nioco/MeatConsumptionReduction/README.md

 # MeatConsumptionReduction
 This repository contains the R script for a structural equation model of meat consumption reduction and its psychosocial underpinnings.
 The data has not been published yet but I will add it to the repository as soon as possible.
+Moreover, I manually installed the packages dynamic and lavaan.mi since the functions I needed weren't yet included in the versions you can install using the install() command in R. Both packages can be found on GitHub.